goauthentik/authentik/website/docs/installation/docker-compose.md

 title: Docker Compose installation
 ---

-This installation method is for test-setups and small-scale productive setups.
+This installation method is for test-setups and small-scale production setups.

 ## Requirements